 When first created, the housing projects of Newark were segregated with some complexes for white families and others for black families.

 Before the city began to demolish most of its housing projects, starting during the early 1990s, Newark’s projects were some of the most known neighborhoods in the Tri-State area.

 Down Bottoms or the East Ward that began as a diverse community with multiple races, has neighborhoods like Pennington Court, Hyatt Court, and Riverview Court.

 The West Ward, which is near the city of Irvington and the Garden State Parkway, is mainly the Valisburg area that is divided into Ill Hill (Ivy Hill) and Hoodaville, along with the Bradley Court projects.

-The South Ward is mostly in the Clinton Hill and Weequahic areas of the city, with neighborhoods around Lyons and Bergen, Chancellor Avenue, Clinton Ave and other blocks like Rizin City, Hawthorne Avenue, Osborne Terrace or Avon Avenue.
+The South Ward is mostly in the Clinton Hill and Weequahic areas, which include Lyons and Bergen, Chancellor Avenue, Clinton Ave and other blocks like Rizin City, Hawthorne Avenue, Osborne Terrace or Avon Avenue.

-Another section of the South Ward is Frelinghuysen Avenue, with the Dayton Street and Seth Boyden projects.
+The South Ward is also known for Frelinghuysen Avenue, which has ‘hoods like Dayton Street and the Seth Boyden projects.

-North Ward was Newark’s old Italian community until people left the city, now its Newark’s Latino community.
+North Ward was Newark’s old Italian community until many left the city, making the community to be largely part of Newark’s Latino community.

 North Ward was once home to the old Columbus Homes high-rise and the Thomas Walsh Homes (Grafton Avenue Projects), together with SCP (Stephen Crane Village) and the Spiers (Garden Spiers).